 Use These Android TV Tricks to Get More out of Your TV

-Even if it is running on a TV, Android TV as a platform is nothing more than Android, running on a larger screen.
-Therefore, there is really a lot of customization possible on an Android TV, and you can use these tips and tricks to enhance your experience with an Android TV.
-As always, I’d like to know your thoughts on Android TV as a platform; and the app support (or lack, thereof) for Android TV.
-Also, if you know of any other Android TV tips and tricks, do let me know about them in the comments section below.
+The similarity between Android TV and Android on a smartphone is striking and this means there is really a lot of customization possible on an Android TV.
+You can use these tips and tricks to enhance your experience with an Android TV.
+As always, we’d love to know your thoughts on Android TV as a platform; and the app support (or lack, thereof) for Android TV.
+Also, if you know of any other Android TV tips and tricks, do let us know about them in the comments section below.